JoshHalstedRevature/Project_0/README.md

 If there are "error" messages afterwards, it implies that the collection name is already taken.
 Recompile and rerun the Scala file, and provide a different collection name.

+Open a command prompt and initiate mongo.
+From there, you should be able to access the newly created database and table.

+## Usage

+Below are a list of MongoDB commands that can be performed in a separate shell:

 *******************************MongoDB Commands**********************************************